 In this topic we show a specific, step by step example of how to use image servers.
 We will show every step, even the small steps.
 That requires a long sequence of illustrations to show what is done in a few seconds and a few clicks of the mouse in real life.
-We will begin with a Bing street map image server.

 There are two ways to add web served layers to a project: